 - 1/4 cup water

-- 1 Combine everything except slurry in small sauce pan.
+- Combine everything, except the slurry, in a small sauce pan.

-- 4 Refrigerate leftovers in airtight container up to 1 week.
+- Serve with chicken, beef, or vegetables.
+Store unused sauce in an airtight container in the refrigerator up to 1 week.